Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Paper Structure

-The paper will be taught over eight weeks (typically in the first semester), including four modules, each consisting of two 3-hour interactive seminar sessions.
+The paper will be taught over eight weeks (typically in the first semester), including three modules, each consisting of two 3-hour interactive seminar sessions.
 See the 'more information' link above for details about lecture topics.

 Textbooks